All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 The internet is full of websites and social media accounts claiming to sell retatrutide.
 Some market it as a "research chemical" or "peptide" available for purchase.
 Others frame it as a compounded version available through telehealth consultations.
 These claims should raise immediate red flags.

 Retatrutide has no FDA approval in any form.
-It is not available as a branded drug, a generic, or a compounded medication.
+It isn't available as a branded drug, a generic, or a compounded medication.
 Under current FDA regulations, compounding pharmacies can only produce copies of drugs that have an approved reference product and are in shortage.
 Retatrutide meets neither of these conditions.

 Products sold as retatrutide from unregulated sources carry multiple risks:

-• Unknown purity and potency: Without FDA oversight, there is no guarantee that the product contains what the label claims.
+• Unknown purity and potency: Without FDA oversight, there's no guarantee that the product contains what the label claims.
 It could be underdosed, overdosed, or contain harmful contaminants.

 • No medical supervision: Retatrutide is a potent triple-hormone agonist that requires careful dose titration.
 Using it without proper medical monitoring is dangerous.